-How to Make the Best Chocolate Chia Seed Pudding
+How to Make The Best Chocolate Chia Pudding Recipe

 - Chia Seeds.
 The most essential ingredient.
 They are wonderful because there are so many nutrients packed into these tiny, low-calorie seeds.
-Chia seeds contain antioxidants, Omega-3 fatty acids, and high levels of protein and fiber.
 They also have the delightful effect of plumping when they absorb liquid, which creates the pudding consistency.
 Chia pudding is the best way to eat chia seeds!

 - Almond Milk.
-You can make chia seed pudding with milk (including cow’s milk), but I prefer to make almond milk chia seed pudding.
+You can make chia seed pudding with dairy milk, but I prefer to make almond milk chia seed pudding.
 Its more neutral, mildly nutty flavor and creaminess are made for chia pudding.
-For an ultra indulgent, more dessert-like twist, make it a coconut milk chia seed pudding, either full fat (the richest!) or light like in this recipe for Coconut Chia Pudding.
-While you can make chia seed pudding with water, I think the milk creates the best flavor and texture.

 - Yogurt.
 I prefer my chia seed pudding with yogurt, as the yogurt adds additional protein to the recipe, making it even more filling.
 For a dairy-free option, use a coconut milk-based yogurt.

 - Espresso Powder.
 Adding a bit of espresso powder to any chocolate dessert intensifies the chocolate’s flavor (it won’t make the dessert taste like coffee, unless you add a substantial amount).
-It’s optional here but if you love chocolaty recipes, I highly recommend picking up a jar.
 You can buy espresso powder at most major grocery stores or online here.

 - Pure Vanilla Extract.
 To give the pudding complexity (plus vanilla chia seed pudding is delicious!).